fat-potato-uk/k8-demo-1/README.md

 In this tutorial we are going to use [this docker image](https://hub.docker.com/repository/docker/fpjack/sample-app)

-We will use `kubectl` to apply a YAML spec to our running cluster.
-These YAML specs define what we want to create
+We will use `kubectl` to apply YAML file that defines our resource to our running cluster.
+These YAML files define what we want to create

-Below I have put together a spec that defines a simple pod with the above image in it.
+Below I have put together some YAML that defines a simple pod with the above image in it.

 ```yaml
 apiVersion: v1